 “You know at ZoukOut, at the back, there will be all the gay boys who are topless?”

 I didn’t but she explained that the experience was particularly enjoyable because she was in the “gay zone”.
 It allowed her to admire the topless gays, decked out in eight packs, without having to worry about unwanted attention.

 If an unwitting predator (usually a groping straight man) wanders into the zone to hit up women like herself, the gays would get their claws out.

 Fag hags and gay BFFs

 “Does the term fag hag offend you?” was one of the first questions I posed.
-The term is commonly used to describe ladies like Victoria who spend a lot of time around gay men.
+The term is commonly used to describe ladies like Victoria who spent a lot of time around gay men.

 “I don’t find it offensive and I do not consider myself one.
 There is no need to label people,” she replied.